Girl names with Z in them make for an intriguing list.

 A modern invented, made by smooshing together Jaz and Lyn.
 A dozen or more spellings and elaborations are possible.

 Take flower power Jasmine, and swap the S for a Z, and you’ll have Jazmine.
-Jazmyn and other spellings are also seen.
+Multiple spellings are in use.

 KEZIAH